Isfahan: Sassanid era

-Muslim era
+Muslim conquest

-When the Arabs captured Isfahan in 642 CE, they made it the capital of al-Jibal ("the Mountains") province, an area that covered much of ancient Media.
-Isfahan grew prosperous under the Persian Buyid (Buwayhid) dynasty, which rose to power and ruled much of Iran when the temporal authority of the Abbasid leaders waned in the 10th century.
+When the Arabs captured Isfahan in 642 CE, they made it the capital of al-Jabal province, an area that covered much of ancient Media.
+Isfahan grew prosperous under the Persian Buyid dynasty, which came to rule much of Iran when the temporal authority of the Abbasid leaders waned in the 10th century.
 The city walls of Isfahan are thought to have been constructed during the tenth century.
-The Turkish conqueror and founder of the Seljuq dynasty, Toghril Beg, made Isfahan the capital of his domains in the mid-11th century; but it was under his grandson Malik-Shah I (r.
-1073–92) that the city grew in size and splendour.
+The Turkish conqueror and founder of the Seljuq dynasty, Toghril Beg, made Isfahan the capital of his domains in the mid-11th century; the city grew in size and splendour under his grandson Malik-Shah I (r.
+1073–92).

-After the fall of the Seljuqs (c.
+After the fall of the Seljuks (c.
 1200), Isfahan temporarily declined and was eclipsed by other Iranian cities, such as Tabriz and Qazvin.

 Timurid era

 During his visit in 1327, Ibn Battuta noted that "The city of Isfahan is one of the largest and fairest of cities, but it is now in ruins for the greater part."

 In 1387, Isfahan surrendered to the warlord Timur.
 Initially treated with relative mercy, the city revolted against Timur's punitive taxes by killing the tax collectors and some of Timur's soldiers.
-In retribution, Timur ordered the massacre of the city residents, his soldiers killing a reported 70,000 citizens.
-An eye-witness counted more than 28 towers, each constructed of about 1,500 heads.
+In retribution, Timur ordered the massacre of the city residents; his soldiers reportedly killing 70,000 citizens.
+An eyewitness counted more than 28 towers, each constructed of about 1,500 heads.